kurasu-style/variants/README.md

-# Kurasu (クラス) - Core
+# Kurasu (クラス) - Variants

 ## Introduction

-**Kurasu Core** is a simple and powerful library tailored for managing class-based variants in your **JavaScript** or **TypeScript** projects.
+**Kurasu Variants** is a simple and powerful library tailored for managing class-based variants in your **JavaScript** or **TypeScript** projects.
 It allows you to define and manipulate **CSS** class names dynamically based on various conditions, making it easier to handle styling variations in a clean and maintainable way.

 ### Key Features